XplaiNLP/xplainlp.github.io/content/projects/running_projects/veraXtract.md

 ---

 ### Project Overview
-The VeraXtract project is funded by the BMBF to establish and expand the XplaiNLP research group.
+The VeraXtract project is funded by the BMFTR to establish and expand the XplaiNLP research group.
 The thematic focus of the project is on the extraction and detection of disinformation narratives and the development of approaches in the field of eXplainable AI.

 Within the project, PhD students will focus on different topics:
 - Knowledge Base: development of a vector-based database consisting of disinformation narratives and provenance analysis/similarity search,